Ofwat/Proteus/README.md

 3. In the center of the screen click on 'view raw'
 4. Your computer should be downloading the file - save the file in your desired location
 5. The file is saved with a '.crdownload' file extension.
 This is a temporary file extension used by the web browser.
 6. Rename it to 'Proteus.exe'.
-Without renaming the file you cannot run the appliction.
+Without renaming the file you cannot run the application.
 7. A dialogue box will appear asking you to confirm your changes.
 Select ok.
 8. The .exe file should be ready to open.